AppDeveloperVM/cosplay-planning-app/README.md

 # Cosplay Planning App
-Cosplay event planning online app - developed on Ionic + Angular
+planning online app - developed on Ionic + Angular

 The main idea is to have an app for planning :
 - Manga events